Daruvar shooting: Reactions

 Croatian President Zoran Milanović expressed shock over what he called a "savage, unprecedented crime", and called for stricter gun control regulations.
 Croatian Prime Minister Andrej Plenković described the shooting as a "monstrous attack" and expressed condolences to the victims.
+The mayor of Daruvar at the time stated that the entire town was in complete shock, noting that Daruvar had never experienced violence on such a scale.
 A day of mourning was held in Daruvar on 24 July.

+Relatives of residents and local citizens gathered outside the nursing home and emergency medical centers for candle light vigils, Local businesses also briefly closed, out of respect for the victims.